mjhea0/python-ruby/readme.md

 —Yukihiro Matsumoto (Matz)

 With more freedom and less syntactyical rules, many Rubyists believe that Ruby is a much more elegant language - and it is.
-But you can also often see messy code, which is hard for other developers to read.
+But you can also often see messy code (especially from beginners) that can be difficult for other developers to read.
+For example, you can put multiple statements on one line.
+This can look good - and be readable - depending on how it's coded or it can be a mess.